-The financial statements of the parent bank and its subsidiaries are prepared in accordance with Accounting Standard (AS) 21 "Consolidated Financial Statements" issued by the Institute of Chartered Accountants of India (ICAI), on a line by line basis by adding together like items of assets, liabilities, income and expenses after eliminating intra-group transactions, balances, unrealised profit/loss and making necessary adjustments wherever required to conform to uniform accounting policies except in case of overseas subsidiaries/ associates, where, the financial statements are prepared based on local regulatory requirements/ International Financial Reporting Standards (IFRS).
-Impact of the same is not given in Consolidated Financial Statements as the same is not likely to be material.
-The financial statements of the subsidiaries are drawn upto the same reporting date as that of parent i.e. 31st March 2012.
+The financial statements of Bank of India (the Parent bank) and its subsidiaries in accordance with Accounting Standard (AS) 21 "Consolidated Financial Statements" issued by the Institute of Chartered Accountants of India (ICAI), on a line by line basis by adding together like items of assets, liabilities, income and expenses after eliminating intra-group transactions, balances, unrealised profit/loss and making necessary adjustments wherever required to conform to uniform accounting policies except in case of overseas subsidiaries/ associates, where, the financial statements are prepared based on local regulatory requirements/ International Financial Reporting Standards (IFRS).
+Impact of such adjustments not being material is not given in Consolidated Financial Statements.
+The financial statements of the subsidiaries are drawn up to the same reporting date as that of Parent bank i.e. 31st March 2013.